By Marcin Wojtyczka

 - Tow a drogue (e.g. Seabreak drogue) to pull on one side of the boat or the other in order to steer (has been successfully used by many sailors).
 If you do not have a drogue, even a stout bucket should work.
 Depending on the size of the drogue this may slow the boat down considerably and be inefficient if you have to go against wind and high waves

-This Yachting Monthly article explores this topic in great details.
+This Yachting Monthly article explores this topic in great detail.

 Jammed rudder